5 Common Culprits in Residential Electrical Fires and How to Prevent Them

-Fires on cooking appliances are caused more often by user error than by manufacturer defects.
+Fires on cooking appliances are caused more often by user error than due to manufacturers’ defects.
 They are so common they deserve their own section.

 Stay in the kitchen when you are cooking.

-Unattended cooking is one of the most common causes of household fires.
+Unattended cooking is one of the most common causes of fires in the home.
 It is a simple rule but you would not believe the percentage of fires we are involved in investigating that would have never happened if someone did not leave the room.
 We hear it all the time, “I only left the room for a minute!”
 Consider using an electric deep-fryer instead of a pot on the stove to make fries.

 Do not overuse the self-cleaning feature.

 It uses temperatures greater than 900°F to burn off food particles – much higher than anything used for cooking.
 Some claim that it can wear away the oven’s electronics and cause the control panel or other features to stop working properly.
 My advice to you is be sure to follow the instructions in the user manual and if it is unclear as to what the recommended frequency of use of the self-cleaning feature is, call the manufacturer to inquire.
 When using it, keep the cooktop and storage drawer under the oven clear so the extreme heat does not melt or ignite combustibles.